 All of this brings me to a small part of experiencing time.
 One of the aspects of time that we rarely consider is the space between sounds.
 In most popular music, we are hearing chords, melody and rhythm at virtually in almost every second of a recording.

 What fascinates me and what I often investigate are the spaces where we are NOT hearing melodies and/or chords.
 Where these sounds have stopped and silence has been inserted.
 (Of course there is no such thing as “silence,” but let’s dissect the presence or lack of presence with respect to almost-silence, the intended lack of musical attacks.)

-There are great places in a few recordings where the sound and pulse come to an end.
-Usually this is only for a second or a few seconds but the lack of drums / lack of drummer / lack of percussion can be suspenseful – why is there this unusual space in this musical context?
+For example, there are great places in a few recordings where the sound and pulse come to an end.
+Usually this is only a second or a few seconds but the lack of drums / lack of drummer / lack of percussion can be suspenseful – why is there this unusual space in this musical context?
 In most popular music, this space – this quiet, empty space – is infrequent and often undesirable to many.
-I find it the opposite.
-I also find it a brilliant means to determine if a drummer (as well ash other musicians) can reenter at the same speed.

 To me, this quiet, space is usually just the opposite – something intriguing and exciting for my consciousness.
 I long to hear what will come after the but really enjoy the sudden silence of the space.
 I get to play a guessing game as to what will come next – a repeat of something earlier, something different, much different, or is this sudden sadness, i.e. the unexpected and unwanted end of the music?

 I value a drummer who can maintain a solid tempo – the tempo is consistent and solidly underpass the rest of the instruments and music.